Freya-Luo/santorini-web-game/justification.md

 ### Logic and Data Flow

-For the purpose of maintainnig low coupling and high cohesion, some conceputal classes are introduced - `GameController` and `ActionController`.
+For the purpose of maintainning low coupling and high cohesion, some conceputal classes are introduced - `GameController` and `ActionController`.
 Obviously, `GameController` should control the overall game status, players status and board information.
 And `ActionController` should focus on that 2 specific actions -- "Move" and "Build".
 With `Controllers`, future user interface and core logic will be decoupled from each other.
 Although they are coupled to the controllers now, it could be served as a mediator for the future reuse.
 In this way, this kind of coupling is less harmful.

 So, one possible design of data flow could be: